 Visual inventory boards that work your way

 Visual boards make inventory data instantly understandable.
-Color coding shows status at a glance — red for low stock, green for healthy levels.
+Color coding shows status at a glance — green for healthy stock levels, yellow for approaching reorder points, and red for items that need immediate attention.

-Customize views for different teams.
+With 15+ board views including Kanban, Gantt, and Calendar, you can customize how different teams interact with inventory data.
 Warehouse staff see locations and quantities while purchasing sees supplier information and costs.

-• Multi-step workflows: create approval chains for high-value inventory requests.
+- Multi-step approval workflows: create approval chains for high-value inventory requests.

-Connect your inventory system with every tool in your tech stack without complex development work.
+Connect your inventory system with every application in your tech stack without complex development work.

 Every integration eliminates duplicate data entry and keeps information flowing across your business.